 Leftovers can be used for lunch.
 Tandoori chicken is perfect as protein for a salad lunch or wrap (affiliate link) the next day.

 It can be prepped ahead and refrigerated/frozen for future meals.
-Uncooked chicken can stay up to 24 hours in the fridge and frozen for up to six months.
+Uncooked chicken can stay in the fridge for up to 24 hours and in the freezer for up to 6 months.

 How to get the signature red color